efabrica-team/nette-database-repository/README.md

 This behavior marks a row as deleted by setting the `deleted_at` column to the current date and time instead of removing it from the table.

-You can replace value in column with unique key for allow insert new record with same unique value.
+You can replace the value in the column with a unique key to allow inserting a new record with the same unique value.
 For example:
 ```php
 $behaviors
     ->add(